This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But that doesn’t mean you should skip the New York side.
 This is where you’ll get up-close views of the American Falls.
 It’s also the launch point for my absolute favorite local attraction (Cave of the Winds, more details below).

-As of August 9, 2021 the Canadian border has reopened to American travelers…assuming you have a negative covid test AND proof of vaccination.
-If you were just hopping over a day trip, the testing and paperwork probably isn’t worth it.
-In the meantime, Niagara Falls USA is still a great option, not to mention the New York side is often cheaper to fly into and will save you long border crossings (Rainbow Bridge in particular can be terrible in peak summer season).
+As of August 9, 2021 the Canadian border is open to American travelers…assuming you have proof of vaccination and are willing to upload proof on a government website ahead of time.
+If not, Niagara Falls USA is still a great option, not to mention the New York side is often cheaper to fly into and will save you long border crossings (Rainbow Bridge in particular can be terrible in peak summer season).

-In a perfect world, you’d visit both, but if you can only visit Niagara Falls NY, don’t sweat it.
+In a perfect world, you’d visit both sides of the border, but if you can only visit Niagara Falls NY, don’t sweat it.

 Niagara Falls Waterfalls